jvanasco/pyramid_sqlassist/README.md

 	2. Supporting multiple database connections ( read, write, log, etc ) for replicated cluster setups
     3. Support for Declared Tables happened in v0.3
 	4. Optimized Connection Handling
-	5. Having an alternative to Pyramid's automatic transaction handling ( sometimes you want multiple transactions in a request, or to handle these things yourself )
+	5. Having an alternative to Pyramid's automatic transaction handling ( sometimes you want multiple transactions in a request, or to handle these things yourself ; the transaction handling is still provided)

-Sections of this code are taken from or instpired by:
+Sections of this code are taken from or inspired by:

+	* SqlAlchemy docs
+	** Using Thread-Local Scope with Web Applications ( http://docs.sqlalchemy.org/en/rel_0_8/orm/session.html#using-thread-local-scope-with-web-applications )
+	** Session Frequently Asked Questions ( http://docs.sqlalchemy.org/en/rel_0_8/orm/session.html#session-frequently-asked-questions )
 	* Mike Orr's package 'sqlahelper'
 	* Mike Bayer's blog post 'Django-style Database Routers in SQLAlchemy'
 	* pyramid's @reify and set_request_property attributes